deathworlders/online/content/books/deathworlders/chapter-49-division.md

 “Yeah.”

 That about exhausted Julian’s ability to talk about it.
-He sat back and ran his hands through his hair, then gave up on trying to make sense of things.
+He sat back and ran his hands through his hair, then gave up on trying to make sense of things and stooped to reattach his foot.
+He tested it and it held, but this time had been the final straw.
+He'd never be able to trust it again.

 “...D’you think I could get a beer?” he asked.